microsoft/BotFramework-DirectLineJS/README.md

 ### *What is that funny `subscribe()` method in the samples below?*

-Instead of callbacks or Promises, this library handles async operations using the Observables.
+Instead of callbacks or Promises, this library handles async operations using Observables.
 Try it, you'll like it!
 For more information, check out [RxJS](https://github.com/reactivex/rxjs/).

 ### *Can I use [TypeScript](http://www.typescriptlang.com)?*